voedger/voedger-internals/rsch/20250617-change-email/README.md

 ### Proposed solution

+Change login -> Create an alias

 - The User can create an alias
 - Only one alias can be created by the user (to prevent abuse)
 - Further aliases can be created by the Admin

+Change email

+- Actual Email is kept in the `cs.sys.UserProfileWS.UserProfile.Email` field
+- `c.sys.UserProfileWS.ChangeEmail` command is used to change the user Email
+- `q.sys.UserProfileWS.SendEmail` is used to send an Email to the user